 Guideline 3: Average category measures advance.

-Average measures are an empirical indicator of the context in which the category is used.
+Observed Average measures (of the persons whose observations are in the category) are an empirical indicator of the context in which the category is used.

 Since higher categories are intended to reflect higher measures, then the average measures are